JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::apt::update()

-update apt sources and packages - this is a wrapper for apt-get update
+Update apt sources and packages - this is a wrapper for apt-get update

 *function has no options*